Nnamann/TIC-TAC-TOE/README.md

 **NOTE:** If you run this code in windows do replace:   system("clear");   command with:   system("cls");
  (this is used to clear the terminal)

+  \
+  Have fun playing the game and exploring the algorithm.
+  Feel free to give feedback or borrow the code.